FabriceReneCorail/PatternApplication/liquibase/jre/legal/jdk.crypto.cryptoki/pkcs11cryptotoken.md

 website.
-Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementers or users of this OASIS Standards Final Deliverable, can be obtained from the OASIS TC Administrator.
+Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementers or userEntities of this OASIS Standards Final Deliverable, can be obtained from the OASIS TC Administrator.
 OASIS makes no representation that any information or list of intellectual property rights will at any time be complete, or that any